 where the missingness process is represented through (i) $\rho_g = \text{Corr}(O, X \mid G = g)$, the unobserved correlation between the observation indicator and the ground truth covariate values, and (ii) $\alpha_g = \mathbb{E}[O \mid G = g]$, the observation rate in group $g$, which is observable.
 Other values impacting the reconstruction error are reflective of the underlying covariate distribution.
 This includes $\sigma^2_{X \mid G = g} = \text{Var}(X \mid G = g)$, the ground truth variance of the covariate in the group $g$; and $\sigma^2_{X \mid O = 0, G = g}$, the variance of the unobserved values of this same group.

-Under the same assumptions, one can compute the reconstruction error in a group $g$ using population mean imputation as a function of the previously-defined quantity $B^{group}_{g}$, noted in Equation~\ref{eq:bias:group} as the term in parenthesis (labelled in magenta): \annotate[yshift=0.8em]{above}{group}{Group imputation bias} \annotate[yshift=-0.5em]{below}{penalty}{Difference between group- and population- observed means} \end{lemma} Proofs of all lemmas and theorems are provided in Appendix~\ref{app:proofs}.
+Under the same assumptions, one can compute the group-specific reconstruction error of population mean imputation as a function of $B^{group}_{g}$, noted in Equation~\ref{eq:bias:group} as the term in parenthesis (labelled in magenta): \annotate[yshift=0.8em]{above}{group}{Group imputation bias} \annotate[yshift=-0.5em]{below}{penalty}{Difference between group- and population- observed means} \end{lemma} Proofs of all lemmas and theorems are provided in Appendix~\ref{app:proofs}.

-\paragraph{Intuition.} These reconstruction error expressions highlight that (i)~reconstruction errors are functions of the missingness process and the data distribution, (ii)~population mean reconstruction error is a function of group mean reconstruction error.

-First, the expressions in Theorem~\ref{theorem:expression} illustrate the dependence of reconstruction error both on the unobserved missingness process and the underlying covariate distribution.
-From the distribution, the covariate's standard deviation $\sigma_{X \mid G = g}$ directly affects the magnitude of the error because the more spread out the unobserved values are, the less accurate constant imputation strategies are.
-The distribution further influences the reconstruction error through the variance of the covariate's unobserved values $\sigma^2_{X \mid O = 0, G = g}$, equally increasing the expected reconstruction errors for both imputation strategies.